pingcap/community/rfc/2019-12-11-Talent-Plan-Courses.md

 ## Rationale

-There are many open study resources online.
-Our courses can borrow ideas from world-class universities and MOOCs as well.
-The courses will be practice-oriented, with well-designed programming assignments as the core.
-Reading materials are also included.
+There are many open study resources online, we can gather those materials together to make the learning path easier.
+Furthermore, the courses will be practice-oriented, elaborately designed programming assignments as the core, which can help participants to check their learning outcomes.

 ## Compatibility